harikrishna-goli/Task-Manager-API/README.md

 # Task Manager API

-A production‑ready **FastAPI backend** for managing tasks with user authentication.
+A scalable and maintainable FastAPI backend for task management with user authentication.
-This project demonstrates clean backend architecture, JWT authentication, and CRUD operations for tasks.
+Designed with clean architecture, JWT-based security, and full CRUD support.

+---

 ## Features
 - **User Authentication** (JWT based)